Stop Picking Tactics. Start Building Strategy.

 A positioning wedge is a simple, resonant idea that taps into something your audience already knows and instantly makes them feel the relevance of your product.
 Done well, once it’s in someone’s mind, it can’t be easily dislodged.

+The principle applies whether you’re launching from scratch or repositioning an existing brand.
 Lonely Planet, the travel guide publisher, rebuilt its positioning around a single idea: “Discover twice the city in half the time.”

 That’s a strong wedge.
 In an instant, it communicates something precise and deliberately polarising.
-It’s for the person with a weekend, not a sabbatical — the cash-rich, time-poor traveller who wants to make every hour count.
+It’s for the person with a weekend, not a sabbatical: the cash-rich, time-poor traveller who wants to make every hour count.
 And by being that specific about who it’s for, it automatically excludes everyone it isn’t for.
 The slow-travel backpacker reads that line and feels nothing.
 The person with three days in a new city reads it and feels relief.
 That exclusion isn’t a weakness.
 It’s the whole point.
-You don’t have to explain any of that — the positioning does it in eight words.
+You don’t have to explain any of that.
+The positioning does it in eight words.

 Compare that to: “A modular, card-based travel planning system with auto-calculations between destinations and flexible itinerary organisation.”
 Accurate.
 But forgettable.
-Nobody is repeating that to a friend!
+Nobody is repeating that to a friend.

 The test of a positioning wedge is simple: can someone repeat it to a friend, unprompted, in a way that opens a door for you?
-“I always use Lonely Planet for city breaks — it helps you see twice as much in half the time.”
+“I always use Lonely Planet for city breaks.
+It helps you see twice as much in half the time.”
 If a colleague says that at a dinner table to someone who has a long weekend in Amsterdam coming up, the door is open.
 The friend is already curious.
 That’s the wedge doing its job.

 A wedge is what opens the door.
 Once it’s in, the door can’t close again.

 Think about Lush, the cosmetics brand.
-Their wedge is freshness — ‘Fresh Handmade Cosmetics’.
-Not ‘natural’ — dozens of brands say natural.
+Their wedge is freshness: ‘Fresh Handmade Cosmetics’.
+Not ‘natural’.
+Dozens of brands say natural.
 Freshness specifically.
 The store is designed like a greengrocer.
-The products look like you’ve walked into a deli — soaps like slices of cheese, products without plastic packaging, staff in aprons who look like they’re serving from a market stall.
+The products look like you’ve walked into a deli: soaps like slices of cheese, products without plastic packaging, staff in aprons who look like they’re serving from a market stall.
 Once you see it, you can’t unsee it.
 Every element reinforces the same idea.

 That’s the standard.
-Your wedge has to be ownable — something that’s genuinely yours — and then you have to build every experience around it.
+Your wedge has to be ownable, something that’s genuinely yours, and then you have to build every experience around it.
 What you say, how the product feels, and even down to what happens when something goes wrong.
 The promise needs to be delivered end-to-end.

-Messaging Is How You Broadcast Your Positioning to the World
+Messaging is How Your Positioning Reaches the World

 Positioning is the idea.
 Messaging is how that idea is expressed across your website, outreach, content, and pitch.

 The structure I use is a messaging house.
-At the top, a single, precise value proposition — one thing, stated in the language your customer would use to describe their own problem.
+At the top, a single, precise value proposition: one thing, stated in the language your customer would use to describe their own problem.
 Not the language that sounded good in your pitch deck.

-Below the value proposition, you have your benefit pillars — two to four specific outcomes that prove the top-level promise is real.
+Below the value proposition, you have your benefit pillars: two to four specific outcomes that prove the top-level promise is real.
 These are what the customer gets, not what your product does.
 There’s a difference.
 Features are yours; benefits are theirs.

-Below each benefit, you will find the features and proof points — the mechanisms that show how each benefit is delivered.
+Below each benefit, you will find the features and proof points: the mechanisms that show how each benefit is delivered.

 The sequence matters enormously.
-Most early-stage founders instinctively lead with features — because features are what they spent time building, and features are what they’re proud of.
+Most early-stage founders instinctively lead with features, because features are what they spent time building, and features are what they’re proud of.
 But a customer reads your homepage looking for evidence that you understand their situation.
 If you lead with features before they’ve decided they care, most of them never get to the thing that would have made them care.

 Start with the value.
 Let the benefit follow.
 Save the features for when they’re needed.